-After fully charging the headphones and listening to them for a few hours straight, I inadvertently left them untouched for two weeks.
-The next time I picked them up, they still had charge and were ready to play music without so much as a flash of the ominous red light of death.
+After fully charging the headphones and listening to them for a few hours straight, we inadvertently left them untouched for two weeks.
+The next time we picked them up, they still had charge and were ready to play music without so much as a flash of the ominous red light of death.

 When every device today comes with its own proprietary charger and what seems like a 60-minute battery life, it was both surprising and elating to find a pair of headphones that didn't succumb to either.

-Sony's MDR-ZX330BT feels like an entry-level headset.
-It's flimsy.
-It doesn't sound as full as other $100 headphones do.
-It doesn't have any special features to set it apart from the competition.
-It's riddled with design compromises that make it a middling offering instead of a truly trendsetting headset.
+Sony's MDR-ZX330BT feels like an entry-level pair of headphones.
+They're flimsy.
+They don't sound as full as other $100 headphones do.
+They don't have any special features to set them apart from the competition.
+They're riddled with design compromises that make it a middling offering instead of a truly trendsetting headset.

-But, while it won't win any awards for being the sturdiest headset ever constructed, it's also incredibly light and comfortable.
-At 150g, it won't feel like a weight on your head and while they can be a bit tight around the ears, the earpieces are more or less as comfortable as unpadded headphones can be.
+But, while they won't win any awards for being the sturdiest headset ever constructed, they're also incredibly light and comfortable.
+At 150g, they won't feel like a weight on your head and while they can be a bit tight around the ears, the earpieces are more or less as comfortable as unpadded headphones can be.

-But, for $99 (£70 or about AU$130), the ZX330BT doesn't break the bank.
+But, for $99 (£70 or about AU$130), the Sony ZX330BT don't break the bank.
 If you're looking for a no-frills, wireless pair of headphones with stellar battery life, this could be a solid purchase.
 Just shop around a little more first, eh?